The cruise line’s first ship will call at Liverpool before sailing to Miami for its inaugural voyage

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Monday, June 15, 2015/Categories: News, Building and refurbishment, Cruise news, Carnival
+Author: Rebecca Gibson/15 June 2015/Categories: News, Building and refurbishment, Cruise news, Carnival

 Meyer Werft has won a multibillion-dollar contract to build four of the world’s first LNG-powered cruise ships for Carnival Corporation & plc.